-- Masters of Arts in Management (MAM) - 54 credits
+- Master of Arts in Management (MAM) 42 credits

-- Masters of Art in Counseling (MAC) - 69 credits
+- Master of Art in Counseling (MAC) 69 credits

-If it is determined by the college that the student is not able to complete his/her master's degree without surpassing the time frame indicated above, the student will be placed on Financial Aid Suspension.
+If it is determined by the university the student is not able to complete his/her Master's degree without surpassing the time frame indicated above, the student would be placed on Financial Aid Suspension.
 Students have the ability to appeal this and should contact the Financial Aid office for instructions if this happens.

 Financial Aid Warning

-Students that are not meeting either the qualitative and/or the quantitative measurements at the end of a term are placed on Financial Aid Warning the ensuing term of enrollment.
+Students who are not meeting either the cumulative GPA and/or the Pace requirements measurements at the end of a term are placed on Financial Aid Warning the ensuing term of enrollment.
 Students are allowed to receive financial aid during the Financial Aid Warning period.
-A student receives only one Financial Aid Warning term while at Doane University.
-The student will be notified in writing of their Financial Aid Warning status.
+A graduate student receives only one Financial Aid Warning term while at Doane University.
+The student will be notified in writing of their Financial Aid Warning Status.

 Financial Aid Suspension

-A student must submit the extenuating circumstances in writing by the date notated in their suspension letter.
+A student must submit their circumstances in writing by the date notated in their suspension letter.
 The appeal must include the following information:

-- Explanation of the extenuating circumstance that prevented him/her from making satisfactory progress.
+- Explanation of the circumstance that prevented him/her from making satisfactory progress

 - Explanation of what has changed or been resolved for him/her to make satisfactory progress in the ensuing term and going forward.